Welcome to the University of Mary Washington!

 Full Time Faculty

-A flyer describing “followup” new faculty orientation events for full-time faculty that will take later in the fall semester and in the spring semester will be posted at a later time (when available).
+“Followup” new faculty orientation events for full-time faculty will take later in the fall semester and in the spring semester.
 Two additional meetings will occur later in the fall semester and there will be two more orientation events for new full-time faculty in the spring semester.
+This list of upcoming topics describes the topics for future orientation sessions.